Zaniolepis frenata

-Zaniolepis frenata, the shortspine combfish, is a species of ray-finned fish belonging to the family Zaniolepididae.The species occurs in the eastern Pacific Ocean.
+Zaniolepis frenata, also known as the shortspine combfish, is a species of ray-finned fish belonging to the family Zaniolepididae.The species occurs in the eastern Pacific Ocean.

 Taxonomy

-Zaniolepis frenata was first formally description in 1889 by the American ichthyologists Carl H. Eigenmann and Rosa Smith Eigenmann with its type locality given as Cortes Bank off San Diego, California.
+Zaniolepis frenata was first formally described in 1889 by the American ichthyologists Carl H. Eigenmann and Rosa Smith Eigenmann with its type locality given as Cortes Bank off San Diego, California.
 The specific name, frenata, means "bridled".
 The Eigenmanns did not explain this allusion but they were probably referring the diagonal dark band running through the eye.

 Description

 Zaniolepis frenata has an elongated, slender and compressed body.
 The background color is tan or pink on the upper body broken by with darker, rather ill-defined markings, fading to white on the underside.
-In life they have a row of dark saddle-like markings along the back and a variety of blotches and spots on the flanks with a diagonal fark bar through the eye.
+In life they have a row of dark saddle-like markings along the back and a variety of blotches and spots on the flanks with a diagonal dark bar through the eye.
 They have a long anal fin which has a broad dark stripeand a white edge.
 The caudal fin is dark brown in color with a yellow at the base and margin.
 The first dorsal fin is pale marked with three series of dark spots, at the base, in the middle and near the margin.
 The pectoral and pelvic fins have a are dark brown in the middle and yellow or white at their edge.
 They have a relatively short head which has a sharply pointed snout.
 The small mouth is terminal and the eyes are set high on the head.
 The first dorsal fin has 21 spines while the second has 11 or 12 soft rays while the anal fin has 3 spines and 15 or 16 soft rays.
 The body is covered in rough scales and the lateral line is placed high on the body.
 This species reaches a maximum total length of 25 cm.